Advanced Diploma in Legislative Drafting

 Admission Requirements

-Places on this course are limited, and they are often over–subscribed.
-We have a selection criteria in place and you are required to submit certain documentation to support your application.
+Places on this course are strictly limited in order to preserve the small group, interactive nature of the learning experience for the course.
+This course is invariably over–subscribed.
+King’s Inns has selection criteria in place and applicants are required to submit certain documentation to support an application.

 - Personal Statement addressing how the candidate’s qualifications and/or previous or current work experience are relevant to the course.